anton-kirschhock/TfsMigrationUtility.Prototype/README.md

   - Folder: Not started

 #Contributing
-Help is allways welcome!
+Help is always welcome!
 If you know something which can help development, Shoot!

 #Sources
 - MSDN: TFS C# API documentation